Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 The point of this project is to test different materials for their ability to block sounds of different frequencies.
 You should do background research on sound, sound-blocking materials, and sound-blocking construction techniques.
 Then come up with your own hypothesis about which materials might be better at attenuating low frequencies, and which materials might be better at attenuating high frequencies.

 In order to test your hypothesis, you will need to obtain pieces of each of the different materials you want to test.
-You'll also need an audio test CD and a sound level meter.
-The audio test CD will have a series of pure tones at low, medium, and high frequencies.
+You'll also need audio test files (available for download on the Materials tab) and a sound level meter.
+The audio test files will have a series of pure tones at low, medium, and high frequencies.
 You will use these different tones and the sound level meter to test how well the different materials attenuate different frequencies.

 Terms and Concepts